 Red One Story

 Red One is a film filled with adventure and excitement in its scenes.
-It relies on the idea of a mythic world with strange characters that are hidden from our real world.
+It is based on the idea of a mythic world with strange characters hidden from our real world.
 Only a few leaders know about this world, which is heavily protected from ordinary people.
 The story becomes problematic when someone manages to break into this world and kidnaps one of its most important figures, Santa Claus.
-Santa has a unique power that allows him to travel around the world in just one night—Christmas Eve—to deliver gifts to every house.
+Santa has a special power that lets him travel around the world in just one night—Christmas Eve—to deliver gifts to every house.
 His goal is to bring joy to children and happiness to many people.

-And when he is kidnapped, the events of the film begin to escalate to rescue him, not waste Christmas Eve in vain, and stop his kidnappers from using his unique power in their crazy plan.
+And when he is kidnapped, the events of the film start to escalate as they try to rescue him, prevent wasting Christmas Eve in vain, and stop his kidnappers from using his unique power in their crazy plan.

-The movie looks amazing at first glance, and we will watch a very enjoyable film, but then the fun comes at intervals, thanks to the abilities of Dwayne Johnson, the hero of the movie who is called Commander Drift, along with the presence of the second hero, Chris Evans, who plays Jack.
+The movie looks great at first, and we will watch a very entertaining film, but the fun comes in bursts, thanks to Dwayne Johnson, the hero called Commander Drift, along with the second hero, Chris Evans, who plays Jack.

-The pace of the movie is fun and enjoyable, thanks to its distinctive characters.
-However, there are some points that will be discussed in detail here, and in the end, you have complete freedom to evaluate this movie and share your opinion.
+The movie's pace is fun and engaging, thanks to its unique characters.
+However, there are some points that will be discussed in detail here, and ultimately, you are free to evaluate the movie and share your opinion.

 Movie Details

-Wouldn't it have been better if the witch had a stronger and more evil goal, such as kidnapping Santa Claus to use his unique power?
-Instead, she wanted to get rid of annoying or naughty children, which is a very weak plan, because the logic of evil doesn't align with doing something good for the world—getting rid of those who could eventually be the core of evil.
+Wouldn't it have been better if the witch had a stronger and more evil goal, like kidnapping Santa Claus to use his unique power?
+Instead, she wanted to eliminate annoying or naughty children, which is a weak plan because the logic of evil doesn't align with doing good for the world—getting rid of those who could eventually be the root of evil.

-There is another perspective here: she isn't truly an evil witch, but rather she has a noble goal — to eliminate naughty children who might become criminals or troublemakers later in life.
-However, her methods are simply evil, and this creates an ironic situation, as you can see.
+There is another perspective here: she isn't really an evil witch, but rather she has a noble goal — to eliminate naughty children who could become criminals or troublemakers later in life.
+Still, her methods are just evil, which creates an ironic situation, as you can see.

 The other thing is, what will she gain from all of this?

-The witch also possesses great power, but we rarely see her use it in the film.
-Her senses become sharper whenever her name is mentioned.
-She is also Lord Krampus's lover and supports his idea of creating a list of naughty children, which Santa Claus strongly opposes.
+The witch also has great power, but we rarely see her use it in the film.
+Her senses sharpen whenever her name is mentioned.
+She is also Lord Krampus's lover and supports his idea of making a list of naughty children, which Santa Claus strongly opposes.
 However, Lord Krampus steps in to stop her from carrying out her plan.

-Aren't all of these things really ridiculous and contradict the logic of the characters in the film?
+Aren't all of these things really absurd and contradict the logic of the characters in the film?

-The adventure and excitement weren't at their peak, even though the film was made to provide viewers with that adventurous thrill.
-If you're creating a film that lacks enough depth in its story, you need to engage the audience with scenes full of adventure and excitement, giving them the right amount of power.
+The adventure and excitement weren't at their height, even though the film was made to give viewers that adventurous thrill.
+If you're making a film that doesn't have enough depth in its story, you need to engage the audience with scenes full of adventure and excitement, providing them with the right amount of power.

-Also, the hero's presence here didn't bring anything new or introduce any changes that would enhance the film; instead, it was very traditional.
+Also, the hero's presence here didn't bring anything new or introduce any changes that would improve the film; instead, it was very traditional.

-I felt that the film only appealed to young minds, who want to see a movie with adventure and action, regardless of any flaws in the story and plot.
+I felt that the film only appealed to young viewers who want to see movies with adventure and action, regardless of any flaws in the story and plot.

 note

-Carrots seem to hold special meaning in Red One, as they are both the reindeer's food and the snowmen's weakness, and my mind briefly wandered, expecting them to appear in the final scene.
+Carrots seem to hold special significance in Red One, as they are both the reindeer's food and the snowmen's weakness, and my mind briefly wandered, expecting them to appear in the final scene.

 Advantages of Red One

-The visual and sound effects are good in the film, the cinematography is also good, the directing is somewhat good, the acting is fairly good, the casting and placement relate well to the story, and the film's premise is solid.
+The visual and sound effects are good in the film, the cinematography is also good, the directing is fairly good, the acting is quite good, the casting and placement fit the story well, and the film's premise is solid.

-Some of Chris Evans's paternal affection was genuine, and the aim of bringing happiness to children and their families is a wonderful goal, especially on Christmas Eve.
+Some of Chris Evans's paternal affection was genuine, and his goal of bringing happiness to children and their families is a wonderful aim, especially on Christmas Eve.

-I couldn't think of anything else I could honestly say was good, and I don't mean to mock the film or its actors, but it's definitely only appropriate for a certain age group, in my humble opinion.
-It also could have benefited from a bit more attention to the story and plot.
+I couldn't think of anything else honestly worth saying was good.
+I don't mean to mock the film or its actors, but in my humble opinion, it's only suitable for a certain age group.
+It also could have used a bit more focus on the story and plot.

 Comments